New Media

 Lecturer's references

-PETER Purg currently leads the New Media module in the Digital // Media Arts and Practices graduate // postgraduate program at the School of Arts, University of Nova Gorica, where he acts as Associate Professor, projects coordinator as well as expert across realms of digital culture and media.
-Having obtained a PhD in media art, communication science and literature from the University of Erfurt (Germany), his scientific inquiries now include media arts pedagogy, interdisciplinary collaboration and innovation, media art and media ecology.
+pETER Purg currently leads the New Media module in the Digital//Media Arts and Practices graduate//postgraduate programme at the School of Arts, University of Nova Gorica, where he acts as Associate Professor, projects coordinator as well as expert across realms of digital culture and media.
+Since December 2021 he is Dean of the School of Humanities.
+Having obtained a PhD in media art, communication science and literary studies from the University of Erfurt (Germany), his scientific inquiries now include media arts pedagogy, interdisciplinary collaboration and innovation, media art and media ecology.
 His artistic interests range from (lecture) performances and intermedia installations to public-space interventions as well as participatory creative processes.
-He is active in the field of cultural and higher education policymaking, assessment and quality assurance.
-In 2019 he curated the international media / contemporary art festival Pixxelpoint.
+He is active in the field of cultural and higher education policymaking and quality assurance.